top of page

 YOU & I ARE EARTH

-Based on the counted rings, the Poplar was exactly 124 years old.
-It was cut down in 2020.
-This means that it grew in the late 19th century, precisely in the year 1896.
-Knowing the location where it grew, I think it had a pleasant life, despite the dynamic 20th century and two world wars.
-It seems to me that it passed away without regret, strong and fulfilled.
+From its growth rings, we know that the Poplar was exactly one hundred and twenty-four years old.
+Knowing the place where it grew, I believe it had a pleasant life, despite the turbulent twentieth century, despite two world wars.
+It seems to me that it departed without regret, strong and fulfilled.

-You & I Are Earth.
+You & I are Earth.

 PHOTOS BY AGA & ADA SOSNOWSKA